mag-wolf/BUSCO-to-Phylogeny/README.md

 Here a list of all subparts:
 ###

-runbusco                   #run the BUSCO tool on every assembly for annotation and getting single copy orthologs. findsharedscos             #find BUSCO genes that are shared between all of the species you provided makealignments             #make alignments of all gene sequences using mafft. trimmgenealignments        #trimm the alignments using clipkit filteralignments           #filter the alignments for to conserved genes. concatgenealignments       #concatenate gene alignments into one big matrix using FASconCAT trimmsupermatrix           #trimm the concatenated alignment using clipkit constructgenetrees         #constructing gene trees of every single gene alignment using iqtree constructsupermtree        #constructing a tree from the concatenated alignment using iqtree constructsuperttree        #constructing a consensus tree based on all constructed genes trees using Astral
+runbusco                   #run the BUSCO tool on every assembly for annotation and getting single copy orthologs.

+findsharedscos             #find BUSCO genes that are shared between all of the species you provided

+makealignments             #make alignments of all gene sequences using mafft

+trimmgenealignments        #trimm the alignments using clipkit

+filteralignments           #filter the alignments for to conserved genes

+concatgenealignments       #concatenate gene alignments into one big matrix using FASconCAT

+trimmsupermatrix           #trimm the concatenated alignment using clipkit

+constructgenetrees         #constructing gene trees of every single gene alignment using iqtree

+constructsupermtree        #constructing a tree from the concatenated alignment using iqtree

+constructsuperttree        #constructing a consensus tree based on all constructed genes trees using Astral

 ###